jonathanluck/ctfs/BostonKeyParty2017/rsa-buffet/README.md

 ###Crypto

-We are given a problem with 5 ciphertexts, 10 public keys and a couple of .py files for the encryption/message sharing format.
+We are given a problem with 5 ciphertexts, 10 public keys and a couple of .py files for the [encryption](https://github.com/jonathanluck/ctfs/blob/master/BostonKeyParty2017/rsa-buffet/encrypt.py) and [message sharing](https://github.com/jonathanluck/ctfs/blob/master/BostonKeyParty2017/rsa-buffet/generate-plaintexts.py) format.
 The problem text says essentially: with what you are given, crack at least 3 of the ciphertexts, then put them back together to get a flag.

 I solved this problem by exploiting 3 different weak implementations:
-* Shared primes (pems 0 and 6)
+* Shared primes (Keys 0 and 6)
-* Fermat factorization (pem 1)
+* Fermat factorization (Key 1)
-* Wiener's attack (pem 3)
+* Wiener's attack (Key 3)

-Python libraries I had to install for my solution code:
+Python libraries I had to install for [my solution code](https://github.com/jonathanluck/ctfs/blob/master/BostonKeyParty2017/rsa-buffet/rsa.py):
 * [RSAExploits](https://github.com/vik001ind/RSAExploits) (by far the most useful to have for future CTFs)
 * [PyCrypto](https://pypi.python.org/pypi/pycrypto)
 * [SecretSharing](https://github.com/blockstack/secret-sharing)